Note to Educators

 Human Origins: What does it mean to be human?

 During this museum-educator-led program, students will explore what it means to be human through an investigation of Turkana Boy, a 1.6-million-year-old fossil hominin from Kenya.
 By examining virtual museum collections, students will gain a better understanding of paleoanthropology, human evolution, and how scientists reconstruct human prehistory.
-Please note that this program is part of our spring pilot series.
-We welcome your participation and feedback as we work to refine our digital offerings!

 During this staff-led program, students will explore biodiversity on a coral reef using the same methods as Smithsonian scientists.
 Students will practice science skills of observing, classifying, and quantifying organisms living on coral reefs using real data collected by field scientists with Autonomous Reef Monitoring Structures (ARMS).
 They will use their observations to understand how biodiversity is related to ecosystem resilience, and how humans are impacting these vital ocean habitats.